MathewSachin/MathewSachin.GitHub.io/blog/_posts/2016-11-5-chrome-dino-hack.md

 **Edited: 12-09-17**

+If you are unable to get the No Internet page, open a new tab and paste `chrome://network-error/-106` and press enter.

 ## Playing
 - **Space Bar / Up:** Jump (also to start the game)
 - **Down:** Duck (pterodactyls appear after 450 points)